NakarinP/longreadvqs/README.md

 ### VQS data preparation for in-depth comparison

-The previous “vqssub” function just summarizes key VQS diversity metrics after error minimization and down-sampling.
+The previous “vqssub” function just summarizes key VQS diversity metrics after noise minimization and down-sampling.
 However, these metrics do not provide us with comprehensive data for further comparative analyses, such as SNV positions and full read alignment after down-sampling.
 The “vqsassess” function will generate a complete VQS profile for each sample, and the outputs can be used for other functions.

-In this example, we repeat error minimization and down-sampling for samples 1-3 but apply the “vqsassess” function instead of the “vqssub” function.
+In this example, we repeat noise minimization and down-sampling for samples 1-3 but apply the “vqsassess” function instead of the “vqssub” function.
 We then compare the SNV profiles between these samples using the “snvcompare” function.